j5ik2o/aws-gatling-tools/README.md

 1. Wait for all `Runners` until finish.
 1. After all runners have finished, launch the `S3 Reporter`, `Aggregate Runner` notifies to chat
 1. `Aggregate Runner` notifies the url to gatling report on S3.

+All control is performed by `Aggregate Runner`, so the terminal can be closed after execute the command.

 ### chat log